yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 ```

 Then, let's generate a Verilog module.
+Since these are executable code, you should put them in an `async` function, or "main.swift".

 First, enqueue our top-level module as a job.
 Refers to our top-level module using the ``topLevel(name:of:)`` expression macro.
 Provide the **exact** name of the module, and the struct it's from.